Scherso/Seraph/README.md

 <br />

 <h4 align="center">
      Feel free to fork and open PRs if you find anything you can improve upon.
 Also, if you find any issues, please open an Issue, it will be resolved quickly.
-Also, this probably doesn't work with OneConfig, it's their issue, not mine!
+Also, this probably doesn't work with OneConfig, it's their issue, not ours!
 </h4>

 [forge189]: https://files.minecraftforge.net/net/minecraftforge/forge/index_1.8.9.html